lowski/lowski.github.io/docs/git/undoing-a-rebase.md

 Today I wanted to revert `HEAD` of the branch which was rebased with some other branch.

 It turned out that if you use any `HEAD` changing operations like `commit`, `merge`, `rebase`, `reset`, etc. git saves starting point to `ORIG_HEAD`.
-Assuming you didn't perform any other operation after that faulty rebase, you can revert your change with:
+Assuming no other operation was performed after the faulty rebase, you can revert the change with:

 ```
 git reset ORIG_HEAD --hard
 ```

-If your `HEAD` has been modified since then, you will have to use `reflog`.
+If `HEAD` pointer has been modified, you will need to use `reflog`.

 ## Reflog